FlashGenius Logo FlashGenius

 The program is structured around realistic career paths:

-• Associate → Professional within AI infrastructure, operations, networking, GenAI, data science, or OpenUSD.
+• Associate → Professional within AI infrastructure, operations, networking, GenAI, agentic AI, data science, or OpenUSD.

 • Public exam blueprints and study guides help you plan your learning path without guesswork.